 Similarly, going over your employment history may offer insight into your previous pension schemes and providers.
 Old employment contracts, payslips and documents could give reference to pension deductions and scheme providers.

 When you have gathered information about your current or previous pension providers, you can begin to contact them.
-Make sure you have as much information as possible to hand, such as your date of birth and national insurance number.
+Make sure you have as much information as possible to hand.
+For example, your date of birth and national insurance number.

 Having an estimate of when your previous plans were set up and any policy numbers is also extremely helpful.
 You are entitled to ask any questions you wish, provided you have passed the security checks.
 Asking about the current value of your pension pot is a good question to start with.